 Tips to keep your AC drain line clear

-If your AC drain line keeps clogging frequently, there are a few ways you can help mitigate the problem in addition to scheduling regular service with a professional.
-HVAC technicians can teach homeowners who face regular drain line clogs how to pour a cup of a household substance, like distilled vinegar, down their AC drain line to help prevent clogs.
+If your AC drain line keeps clogging, ask your HVAC technician to show you how to pour a cup of distilled vinegar down the AC drain line to help prevent clogs.
 Additionally, keeping both your outdoor and indoor HVAC units free of debris, on and around the unit, will help prevent drain line clogging.

 Is your HVAC system still experiencing issues?